 When the Toronto Maple Leafs completed their 2018-19 season, they had failed once again to get past the dreaded Boston Bruins during the first playoff series.
 When the season concluded, general manager Kyle Dubas had some heavy lifting to do.
 His defense was weak and, as the general manager, he faced salary-cap problems brought on in part by expensive contracts being paid to no-longer-worth-the-money players like Patrick Marleau and Nikita Zaitsev who had been signed by his predecessor Lou Lamoriello.

 It’s also fair to say Dubas had contributed to the salary-cap issues by negotiating expensive contracts with William Nylander and Auston Matthews that would cost the team into the future.
 But those were “his” team-building choices and the attendant problems that arose would be “his” to fix.
-The jury remains out, but he’ll be on the hook for his team-building choices going forward.
+Obviously, Dubas will be responsible for those choices for several more years.

 During the 2019 offseason, Dubas moved several Maple Leafs players.
 Among them were Marleau, Jake Gardiner, and four players who moved to the Ottawa Senators – some by trade and some as free agents – Connor Brown, Ron Hainsey, Zaitsev, and Tyler Ennis.